JannisHoch/copro/docs/Execution.rst

     $ copro_runner settings.cfg

 In the cfg-file, the various settings of the simulation are defined.
-For more details, see INSERT LINK.
+For more details, see :ref:`Settings`.

 In case issues occur, updating ``setuptools`` may be required.